 Wrap fruit and nut tree trunks with 18” wide sheet metal up to 5-6 feet above the ground, and collect fallen fruit and nuts.

 Sheet metal 18-inches or wider wrapped around tree trunks up to 5 feet above ground will discourage opossums from climbing trees.
-Never use sticky substances that are designed to entangle and trap permanently animals that touch or walk on them.
+Never use sticky substances that are designed to trap permanently animals that touch or walk on them.
 Sticky products can harm and kill a wide variety of wildlife, including birds.
 Terrified critters that get stuck sometimes tear off their limbs attempting to escape.

 Fence opossums out of a specific area.

 If you want a specific area of your garden to be off-limits to opossums, you can construct a fence of poultry wire 4 feet high with the top 12-18 inches bent outward away from the garden and minimally attached to any support.
 Without support, the fence will bend under the weight of the opossum and make it difficult for the animal to climb over it.

 Keep chickens safe from opossums.

 If you have chickens on your property it is essential to provide a predator-proof house and yard for them.
-Opossums prey on chickens but do so less often than raccoons.
+Opossums prey on chickens but do so less than raccoons.

 Chickens and other small animals such as domestic ducks and rabbits are extremely vulnerable to predators.
 They depend on us to keep them safe.
 Building a predator-proof chicken house and chicken yard can prevent attacks on chickens that can traumatize your family and cause great suffering to your chickens.
 Find a detailed description of predator-proof housing for chickens here.

-We owe opossums our gratitude for helping to keep our gardens clean and eating insects and garden pests such as snails and slugs.
+We owe opossums our gratitude for helping to keep our gardens clean and for eating insects and garden pests such as snails and slugs.
 Lucky is the resident whose garden is visited by an opossum.